 Eat like a local

-Since WW Freestyle, Samantha says, eating out has become much simpler.
+Since joining WW, Samantha says, eating out has become much simpler.
 “I don’t have to sit there and mentally calculate everything,” she says.
 She finds she has the most choices when she visits restaurants that offer local cuisine and ambience.
 “When I’m in Texas, I love to eat Tex-Mex, preferably someplace not too fancy, with a live band,” she says.
 “When I’m in New York City, I like to find someplace with a view, where I can get a glass of wine and some nice shrimp and ceviche.”

 When she’s alone in her hotel room at night, Samantha turns to her Connect family for comfort and inspiration.
 “The amount of strength there!” she marvels.
 “I can post that I’m tired, I’m grumpy, but I’ve just had vegetables—and someone will be there to clap for me.”